hpcleuven/VscDocumentation/source/leuven/wice_quick_start.rst

    $ srun -n 1 -t 01:00:00 -A lp_myproject --partition=interactive --cluster=wice --pty bash –l

 If a GPU is necessary for the visualization process - it can be requested (max 1 GPU per max 8 cores and max 16 hours).
+The available GPU is a single A100, but split in 7 'virtual' GPU's.
 Additionaly, X11 forwarding should be on:

 ::